Francis Gary Powers: U-2 incident

-In January 1956, Powers was recruited by the CIA, and on May 13, 1956, he was discharged from the Air Force at the rank of captain, becoming a civilian employee of the CIA with the grade of GS-13.
+In January 1956, Powers was recruited by the CIA, and on May 13, 1956, he was discharged from the Air Force at the rank of captain, becoming a civilian employee of the CIA with the grade of GS-12.

 In May 1956, Powers began U-2 training at Watertown Strip, Nevada.
-His training was complete by August 1956 and his unit, the Second Weather Observational Squadron (Provisional) or Detachment 10-10, was deployed to Incirlik Air Base, Turkey.
+His training was complete by August 1956, and his unit, the Second Weather Observational Squadron (Provisional) or Detachment 10-10, was deployed to Incirlik Air Base in Turkey.

-Powers then joined the CIA's U-2 program.
 U-2 pilots flew espionage missions at altitudes above 70,000 ft, above the reach of Soviet air defenses until 1960.
 The U-2 was equipped with a state-of-the-art camera designed to take high-resolution photos from the stratosphere over hostile countries, including the Soviet Union.
 U-2 missions systematically photographed military installations and other important sites.
 By 1960, Powers was already a veteran of many covert aerial reconnaissance missions.
-Family members believed that he was a NASA weather reconnaissance pilot.
+Family members believed he was a NASA weather reconnaissance pilot.